egonSchiele/agent-demos/01-single-agent/README.md

 ### openai assistants api
 - a much more complex API where you're managing threads and runs yourself, but it creates an assistant that you can then see and edit through the OpenAI UI.

+### vercel ai sdk
+When using function calling through OpenAI, you have to manage the actual function calling part yourself, but the Vercel AI SDK takes care of this for you.
+However, it just returns the output of the function call and then it is up to you to generate the message based on that output.